-The PPD curriculum will be reviewed annually, and parents/carers will be informed of any revisions to the planned content relating to the Relationships, Sex and Health Education content.
+The Ethics curriculum will be reviewed annually, and parents/carers will be informed of any revisions to the planned content relating to the relationships and sex education content.

-The Strategic Leadership Team (SLT), alongside the Subject Leaders will oversee all aspects of the development, delivery and evaluation; have a proactive, open and inclusive approach to involving parents and carers in the development, delivery and evaluation; and make a commitment to work with parents/carers who have chosen to withdraw their children from 'sex' education to ensure their needs can be effectively met outside the Academy environment.
+Strategic Leadership Team (SLT), alongside the Subject Leaders will oversee all aspects of the development, delivery and evaluation; have a proactive, open and inclusive approach to involving parents and carers in the development, delivery and evaluation; and make a commitment to work with parents who have chosen to withdraw their children from 'sex' education to ensure their needs can be effectively met outside the Academy environment.

-The Academy will review this policy by evaluating its effectiveness, taking into consideration feedback from students, staff and parents/carers, as well as what has come to light through classroom observations and information we receive from national reports and curriculum review.
-The SLT and PPD staff will:
+The Academy will review this policy by evaluating its effectiveness, taking into consideration, feedback from students, staff and parents / carers, as well as what has come to light through classroom observations and information we receive from national reports and curriculum review.
+SLT and Ethics staff will:

-1. Develop this Academy policy and review it annually, or update when required.
-At every review the policy will be ratified by UKAT Trustees.

-2. Ensure that all PPD staff are offered regular and ongoing training on issues relating to RSHE and how to deliver lessons on such issues.

-3. Ensure that all staff are up to date with policy changes, and familiar with the Academy policy and guidance relating to sex education.

-4. Provide support to staff members who feel uncomfortable or ill-equipped to deal with the delivery of RSHE to students.
-This may be due to lack of previous training or because aspects of the curriculum are in conflict with their religious beliefs.

-5. Ensure that sex education is age appropriate across all year groups and meets the needs of all students.

-6. Ensure that the knowledge and information regarding RSHE to which all students are entitled, is provided in a comprehensive way.

-7. Support parental involvement in the development of the RSHE curriculum.

-8. Communicate with staff, parents/carers and the governing body to ensure that everyone is in understanding of the Academy policy and curriculum for RSHE, and that any concerns or opinions regarding the provision at the Academy are listened to, taken into account and acted on as is appropriate.
+- 1. Develop this Academy policy and review it every year, or update when required. - 2.
+Ensure that all Ethics staff are offered regular and ongoing training on issues relating to RSHE and how to deliver lessons on such issues. - 3.
+Ensure that all staff are up to date with policy changes, and familiar with the Academy policy and guidance relating to sex education. - 4.
+Provide support to staff members who feel uncomfortable or ill-equipped to deal with the delivery of RSHE to students.
+This may be due to lack of previous training or because aspects of the curriculum are in conflict with their religious beliefs. - 5.
+Ensure that sex education is age appropriate across all year groups and meets the needs of all students. - 6.
+Ensure that the knowledge and information regarding RSHE to which all students are entitled, is provided in a comprehensive way. - 7.
+Support parental involvement in the development of the RSHE curriculum. - 8.
+Communicate with staff, parents/carers and the governing body to ensure that everyone is in understanding of the Academy policy and curriculum for RSHE, and that any concerns or opinions regarding the provision at the Academy are listened to, taken into account and acted on as is appropriate.

-We want the provision of RSHE at home to be complementary to the Academy provision, and this should be clearly communicated to parents/carers and additional support given where necessary or requested.
+We want the provision of RSHE at home to be complementary to the provision the Academy provides, and this should be clearly communicated to parents/carers and additional support given where necessary or requested.